Li Fanghui

 Li Fanghui (李方慧 (Lǐ Fānghuì), born 10 March 2003) is a Chinese freestyle skier.
-She competed at the 2022 Winter Olympics.
+She competed at the 2022 and the 2026 Winter Olympics.

 Career

 Li made her FIS Freestyle World Ski Championships debut in 2019 and finished in fifth place in the halfpipe event.

 She competed at the 2020 Winter Youth Olympics and won a silver medal in the halfpipe event.

 Li represented China at the 2022 Winter Olympics in the halfpipe event.

-She jointly won the crystal globe for the 2024-2025 season along with Zoe Atkin.
+During the 2024–25 FIS Freestyle Ski World Cup, she jointly won the halfpipe crystal globe along with Zoe Atkin.

+In February 2025, she competed at the 2025 Asian Winter Games and won a gold medal in the halfpipe event with a score of 95.25.
+This was China's first gold of the 2025 Asian Winter Games.

+In January 2026, she was selected to represent China at the 2026 Winter Olympics.
+She won a silver medal in the halfpipe event with a score of 93.00.